JocaPC/sql-server-rest-api/doc/odata.md

  - $top and $skip that can be used for pagination,
  - $search that search for entities by a keyword,
  - $expand that enables you to get related entities,
- - $apply that enables you to apply some aggregate functions on groups.
+ - $apply (partially) that enables you to apply some aggregate functions on groups.

  > $count is not supported.
 Use `$apply=aggregate(object_id with count as c)` as an alternative